 This article explains why you should invest in Nordic/Scandinavian stocks: We give you 7 reasons to invest in the Nordic stock markets: The region has performed better than US stocks, The Nordic region has a large small-cap universe, many global brands, a good business climate, it’s easy to do business, is not as socialistic as many believe, and you get diversification benefits by investing in the Nordics.

-The US stock market attracts most of the attention, deservedly so as it’s home to 50% of the world’s stock market capitalization.
-But the Nordic region has managed higher annual returns over the last 50 years, according to Dimson, Marsh and Staunton, the authors behind Triumpf of the Optimists.
+The US stock market attracts most of the attention, deservedly so, because it’s home to 50% of the world’s stock market capitalization.
+But the Nordic region has managed higher annual returns over the last 50 years, according to Dimson, Marsh, and Staunton, the authors behind Triumpf of the Optimists.

-In this brief article I give some brief reasons for why the companies have generated high returns, and why it’s likely to continue to do so:
+In this brief article we give some brief reasons for why the Nordic companies have generated high returns, and why it’s likely to continue to do so:

 Reason number 1: High returns since 1965:

 Source: Dimson, Marsh, and Staunton (The authors of Triumph Of The Optimists).
 Real returns.